ZhengrongLi11/TGE-Net/README.md

 ### Test

-Edit the `.yaml` file of the corresponding dataset for testing configuration and run the following command to test.
+Edit the `options/brats.yaml` file for testing configuration and run the following command to test.

 ```bash
 python test.py options/brats.yaml